0330 822 0505

 How much salary do you need for a £200,000 mortgage?

-Don’t forget that if you’re applying for a joint mortgage, the multiple will count on your joint incomes.
-Some lenders will reduce multiples slightly for joint applications, but even with only a 4 times income multiple, that means you would only need to earn £25,000 a year each to qualify.
+Don’t forget that if you’re applying for a joint mortgage, the multiple will count on your joint income.
+Some lenders will reduce multiples slightly for joint applications, but even with only a 4 times income multiple, you would only need to earn £25,000 a year each to qualify.

 The table below shows how far your salary could stretch based on these income multiples…